JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/index.md

 # Translations Implementation Guide

-This document provides a detailed guide on the process for adding a new language to a project in Core.
-This assumes that you have a working knowledge of how to set up internationalization for a project.
+This document provides a detailed guide on the process of adding a new language to a project in Core.
+This assumes that you have knowledge of how to set up internationalization for a project.

 ## Understanding Locales

 ### What is a Locale?

-A locale is a combination of language and region settings that defines a user's language, region, and cultural preferences.
-Think of it as a digital passport that tells our application how to present information to users from different parts of the world.
+A locale is a combination of language and region settings that define a user's language, region, and cultural preferences.
+It can be thought of as a digital passport that tells the application on how to present information to users from different parts of the world.

 For example, users from different regions might expect: